antonmilev/CText/README.md

 * **Modern C++ Template library**: You only need to include one header, very simple to use.
 * **Unicode Support**: - you can have both UNICODE and ANSI in the project.
-* **Hudreds of optimized text processing methods**: - Many standard and non-standard text processing operations are covered.
+* **Hundreds of optimized text processing methods**: - Many standard and non-standard text processing operations are covered.
 I have a long TODO list with much more to add.
 * **Clean and easy to understand code**: - You can use CText to quickly start more complicated text processing applications and abstracting from the too many lower level details and optimizations.
-* **Portable**:  CText is stand-alone and don't depends from any others packages.
-I have built and test it with VS2017/VS2019 and GCC 7.4 but it can be easily ported to other platforms.
+* **Portable**:  I am using CText with VS2017/VS2019 and GCC 7.4 but it easily can be ported to other platforms.
 * **Stand alone**:  CText do not depends on any other libraries, the only requirments are C++11 and STL
 * **Scalable**:  All text routines are easily to be extended further for all supported char types and platforms.